Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity

-We wish to describe the gravitational field as a tensor field\footnote{The framework can readily be generalized any natural bundle (cf. \cite{kolar1993natural}).} over the $4$-dimensional spacetime manifold $M$.
+We wish to describe the gravitational field as a tensor field\footnote{The framework can readily be generalized to any vector bundle---with the restriction that for non-natural bundles, the lift of the diffeomorphism action from the base space to the total space has to be specified by hand.} over the 4-dimensional spacetime manifold $M$.
 To that end, let $F \subset T^m_nM$ be a vector subbundle of the $(m,n)$ tensor bundle over $M$, such that the gravitational field can be described as a section $G \in \Gamma(F)$ of this bundle.
-We denote adapted coordinates\footnote{We will always restrict to coordinates that are linear on the fibers (cf. \cite{saunders_1989}).} on $F$ by $(x^m,v_A)$, where we introduced the abstract index $A$ that consequently runs over the fiber dimension of $F$.
+We denote adapted coordinates\footnote{We will always restrict to coordinates linear on the fibers \cite{Saunders_1989}.} on $F$ by $(x^m,v_A)$, where we introduced the abstract index $A$ that consequently runs over the fiber dimension of $F$.

-As $F$ defines a vector bundle, we can define its vector bundle dual $F^{\ast}$ with fiber at $p\in M$ given by the vector space dual of $\pi_F^{-1}(p)$.
+As $F$ is a vector bundle, we define its vector bundle dual $F^{\ast}$ with fiber at $p\in M$ given by the vector space dual of $\pi_F^{-1}(p)$.
 Moreover, we denote fiber coordinates dual to $v_A$ by $v^A$.

 We might very well consider the case where $F$ represents a true subbundle of $T^m_nM$ and hence admits fibers of dimension $r < m+n$.
-For such situations it is convenient to introduce vector bundle morphisms that relate fiber coordinates $v_A$ on $F$ to fiber coordinates $v^{a_1 ... a_m}_{b_1 ... b_n}$ on $T^m_nM$.
+For such situations it is convenient to introduce vector bundle morphisms that relate fiber coordinates $v_A$ on $F$ to fiber coordinates $v^{a_1 \dots a_m}_{b_1 \dots b_n}$ on $T^m_nM$.

 \begin{definition}[intertwiner] Let $(F,\pi_F,M)$ be a vector bundle.
 We call a pair of vector bundle morphisms $(I, J)$,